Modulated neutron initiator: Urchin

 When the shock wave from the implosion of the plutonium core arrives, it crushes the initiator.
 Hydrodynamic forces acting on the grooved shell thoroughly and virtually instantly mix the beryllium and polonium, allowing the alpha particles from the polonium to impinge on the beryllium atoms.
-Reacting to alpha particle bombardment, the beryllium atoms emit neutrons at a rate of about 1 neutron every 5–10 nanoseconds (See Beryllium#Nuclear properties).
+Reacting to alpha particle bombardment, the beryllium atoms emit neutrons at a rate of about 1 neutron every 5–10 nanoseconds (See Beryllium).
 These neutrons trigger the chain reaction in the compressed supercritical plutonium.
 Placing the polonium layer between two large masses of beryllium ensures contact of the metals even if the shock wave turbulence performs poorly.

 The 50 curies of polonium generated about 0.1 watts of decay heat, noticeably warming the small sphere.

 The grooves in the inner surface of the shell shaped the shock wave into jets by the Munroe effect, similar to a shaped charge, for fast and thorough mixing of the beryllium and polonium.
 As the Munroe effect is less reliable in linear geometry, later designs used a sphere with conical or pyramidal inner indentations instead of linear grooves.
 Some initiator designs omit the central sphere, being hollow instead.
 The advantage of a hollow design is possibly managing a smaller size while retaining reliability.

-The short half-life of polonium (138.376 days) required frequent replacement of initiators and a continued supply of polonium for their manufacture, as their shelf life was only about 4 months.
+The short half-life of polonium-210 (138 days) necessitated frequent replacement of initiators and a continued supply of polonium for their manufacture, as their shelf life was only about 4 months.
 Later designs had shelf life as long as 1 year.

-The US government used Postum as a code name for polonium.
+The US government used "Postum" as a code name for polonium.